aidenfoxivey/ecewellness.ca/index.md

 ### Will I be forced to disclose anything to professors / family / administation?

-No!
+**No!**

 Any notes taken during sessions are encrypted with the pass key only accessible to Kora.
 There is no requirement for Kora to disclose that you have had any appointments with her in the past.
 Administration cannot enquire, unless they have received your permission.

+ECEWellness.ca by [Aiden Fox Ivey](https://aidenfoxivey.com).
+If you're in doubt, reach out.